menu icon

 Notes

-No grill, no problem.
-You can use a non-stick skillet like a cast iron or a grill pan to cook the fish.
+• No grill, no problem.
+You can use a non-stick skillet, such as a cast-iron skillet or a grill pan, to cook the fish over medium-high heat on the stove.

 Nutrition